 Rains batter Sultanate’s north as low pressure persists

-According to the Ministry of Regional Municipalities and Water Resources, the amounts of rain registered over the past two days were 53 mm in the Wilayat of Al Musanna as the highest rainfall amount followed by the Wilayat of Barka with 43 mm, Suhar (35 mm), Al Khaboura (24 mm), Al Suwaiq (21 mm), Wadi Al Maawil (12 mm), Saham (9 mm), Nakhal (7 mm), Seeb (3 mm) and Bidbid 2 mm.
+According to the Ministry of Regional Municipalities and Water Resources, the amounts of rain registered over the past two days were 53 mm in the Wilayat of Musannah as the highest rainfall amount followed by the Wilayat of Barka with 43 mm, Suhar (35 mm), Al Khabourah (24 mm), Al Suwaiq (21 mm), Wadi Al Maawil (12 mm), Saham (9 mm), Nakhl (7 mm), Seeb (3 mm) and Bidbid 2 mm.